smitelli/cosmodoc/src/content/topics/tile-attributes-format/index.md

 ### In-Front

 If a tile has its "in-front" attribute set to `1`, _most_ sprites will not draw over it.
-The exceptions tend to be things like decorative effects and the player's death animation.
+The exceptions tend to be things like score effects and the player's death animation.

 ### Auto-Ascend